lmansuri2/Jemify/README.md

 ## How to Run the Code Locally
 1. Clone this repository: `git clone https://github.com/lmansuri2/Jemify.git`
 2. Ensure you have Python and the necessary dependencies installed: `pip install pillow`
-3. Launch the primary interface script: `python login.py` (or your entry point file name)
+3. Launch the primary interface script: `python login.py`